Suzann Pettersen hoping to make late push for Solheim Cup pick in Ladies Scottish Open

 By Sky Sports Golf

-European vice-captain Suzann Pettersen hasn’t given up hope of being at next month’s Solheim Cup as a player ahead of appearing at the Aberdeen Standard Investments Ladies Scottish Open.
+European vice-captain Suzann Pettersen has not given up hope of being at next month's Solheim Cup as a player ahead of appearing at the Aberdeen Standard Investments Ladies Scottish Open.

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland